CultureHistoryReligion

 The other mutual enemy the two emperors shared was the Byzantine empire, which was a territorial rival to the Abbasids, with a shifting frontier between the two warring empires in the Eastern Mediterranean, and a political menace to the Carolingians, who did not share a border (besides Venice, which was nominally a Byzantine duchy) but did share aspirations for ruling Christendom.
 The Abbasid weakening of the Byzantine empire territorially served Charlemagne’s interest, while any dent to the political reach and stature of the Byzantine empire inflicted by the Carolingians served Harun al-Rashid.

-When Irene of Athens became the first woman to rule over the Byzantine empire after the death in prison of her son and co-regent Constantine VI, Pope Leo III, driven by misogyny and opportunism, proclaimed Charlemagne emperor of the Holy Roman Empire, arguing that the throne was technically vacant because a woman was not permitted to rule.
+When Irene of Athens became the first woman to rule over the Byzantine empire after the death in prison of her son and co-regent Constantine VI, Pope Leo III, driven by and opportunism, proclaimed Charlemagne emperor of the Holy Roman Empire, arguing that the throne was technically vacant because a woman was not permitted to rule.
 This weakening of the status of the Byzantine empire was music to the ears of Harun al-Rashid and the Abbasids.

 But common enemies is not all that bound the Carolingians with the Abbasids.
 There was also old-fashioned economic interests, especially as Charlemagne was keen to attract Abbasid dirhams under his “open market” policies.
 Some economic historians posit that the lavish gifts accompanying the embassies exchanged by the two emperors had the ulterior motive of developing new consumer tastes and, hence, export markets.